|

 but also:

-Within the next decade approximately half of all jobs in
+But: Within the next decade approximately half of all jobs in the service industry will disappear.

-Trend 1: Outsourcing (online banking, self-check in, Tripadvisor, etc. Smartphone, Apps, WeChat etc.) Trend
+Trend 1: Outsourcing (online banking, self-check in, Tripadvisor, etc. Smartphone, Apps, WeChat etc.)

-2: Robots, Artificial Intelligence, Computerisation Reasons:
+Trend 2: Robots, Artificial Intelligence, Computerisation

-Lower cost, better service quality.
+Reasons: Lower cost, better service quality.

 Example Steward/Stewardess: A robot stewardess can work 24/7, needs no rest space in the aircraft, no hotel rooms, no holidays, no schedule of shifts, speaks 80 languages, is spilling less drinks in turbulences, is unfailingly friendly, can not be taken hostage, is not a member of a union, in case of accident can help passengers without regard to his/her own safety.

-Some forms of tourism Please pick each two, think about it and describe what you think is typical / special about this form of tourism
+Please pick each two, think about it and describe what you think is typical / special about this form of tourism

 Adventure Tourism